Eye of Providence Pendant — .925 Sterling Silver All-Seeing Eye

 If you connect with the Eye of Providence — The all-seeing eye appears in Egyptian temples, medieval churches, Masonic lodges, and on the US one-dollar bill.
 Its meaning spans divine watchfulness, spiritual awareness, and cosmic order.
 Wearing it as a three-dimensional, looking eye gives that ancient concept a visceral, present-tense quality.

 If you want a mid-weight pendant with presence — Five grams is light enough for daily wear but heavy enough to hang with intention on a chain.
-The triangular form factor gives it a different silhouette than round or oval pendants.
+The six-pointed star gives it a different silhouette than round or oval pendants.
 It hangs face-forward and reads clearly at conversation distance.

 What Wearing It Actually Feels Like